tmar64/baltimore_crime_analysis/README.md

 # baltimore_crime_analysis

-Using a public Kaggle dataset containing century worth of Crime Data in Baltimore City!
+I am using a public Kaggle dataset containing a century worth of Crime Data in Baltimore City!

-As a Baltimore resident, crime is hard to ignore and impacts life for me and many others, this inspired me to do analysis on the data :)
+As a resident, crime is hard to ignore and impacts life for me and many others, this inspired me to do analysis on the data :)

 THIS WILL BE UPDATED FREQUENTLY AS I WORK ON IT